Steven12881/WEB322_APPV4.0/README.md

 Here the **[WEB322_APPV4.0](https://fast-forest-51536.herokuapp.com/)** website on the Heroku.
 :no_entry_sign::no_entry_sign::no_entry_sign:
- # :hand::hand::hand: PLEASE DO NOT COPY MY WORKS DIRECTLY. :hand::hand::hand:
+ # :hand::hand::hand: PLEASE DO NOT COPY.
+It is just can be a reference to you. :hand::hand::hand:
  ### because it have my name in my package.json file, also other files.
 Btw, I change home page css sheet little bits.